rackerlabs/design-system/_component_design/buttons-iconography.md

 ## Best practices

-Consider the following best practices when you construct a button bar:
+Consider the following best practices when you construct a button that includes an icon:

-- xxxxx.
-- xxxxx.
+- Do not add a icon to a button unless it is immediately recognizable to the user.
+Icons are often culturally defined.
+For example, shopping carts don’t exist in all areas of the world.
+- Unless an icon is an established standard, pair the icon with text to convey meaning.
+- Except drop-down indicator icons, place the icon to the left of the button text.
+- If there is an established meaning to an icon, don’t use it to mean something else.
+For example, don’t use a cog for Settings.
+A cog should only be used for a drop-down menu of actions.
+- Don’t mix buttons with and without icons in a [button set]({{site.baseurl}}/components/buttons-simple.html) or [button bar]({{site.baseurl}}/component/buttons-bar.html).
+- Don’t deviate from the established secondary button color or tertiary button color.

 {% endcolumn %}